section-engineering-education/engineering-education/content/articles/how-to-set-up-a-python-web-socket-with-aiohttp/index.md

 ### Setting up a virtual environment using virtualenv

 [Virtualenv](https://pypi.org/project/virtualenv/) is a library for creating an independent Python environment.
-This implies that all the libraries we install will be installed locally for our project.
-Create a project folder and open it in a command line.
+All the libraries we install will be installed locally for our project.
+First, create a project folder and open it in a command line.

 Then install virtualenv by running the following command: